-- questions about your health care - questions about getting behavioral health (mental health and substance use disorder) services - questions about dental benefits - questions about transportation to medical appointments
+- questions about your health care - questions about getting behavioral health (mental health and substance use disorder) services - questions about dental benefits - questions about transportation to medical appointments - questions about Long-term Services and Supports (LTSS), including Community-Based Adult Services (CBAS) and Nursing Facilities (NF)

-In addition to the assistance listed above, there are also Long Term Services and Supports (LTSS) that may be available for you.
-LTSS help people who need assistance to do everyday tasks like taking a bath, getting dressed, making food, and taking medicine.
+As mentioned above, there are also Long Term Services and Supports (LTSS) that may be available for you.
+LTSS help people who need assistance to do everyday tasks like taking a bath, getting dressed, and making food.
 Most of these services are provided at your home or in your community and for many seniors provide the extra help necessary to remain out of a nursing home.